mlabs-haskell/hydra-auction/docs/on_chain_spec.md

 - There is one input spent from the auction escrow validator, containing the auction state token.
-- Either the transaction is signed by the bidder who made the deposit or there is one ouptut sent to that bidder that contains the bid deposit ADA.
+- Either the transaction is signed by the bidder who made the deposit or there is one output sent to that bidder that contains the bid deposit ADA.
 - No tokens are minted or burned.

 ```mermaid